bpunya/roll20-api/KABOOM/README.md

 Ever wonder why the tokens inside of your flimsy straw houses never budge when your players decide that fireball is the easiest solution to their troubles?
 It might have to do with the copious amounts of Sovereign Glue you keep around, but for everything else there is KABOOM!

 ##What can you use KABOOM for?
-Creating explosions that force tokens to move away.
+* Creating explosions that force tokens to move away
-Creating whirlpools that drag things towards their centers Creating explosions that suck things towards themselves?
+* Creating whirlpools that drag things towards their centers
+* Creating explosions that suck things towards themselves?
-Creating whirlpools that spit things out?
+* Creating whirlpools that spit things out?
-*Any area of effect that requires tokens to move a towards or away from a point*
+* **Any area of effect that requires tokens to move a towards or away from a point**

 ##How do I use it?
 You can call KABOOM through chat with a simple message, or you can use it with other scripts by calling KABOOM.NOW()!